August 17, 1980

 Excerpt from Renaissance

 Before I knew it, Post Street came to an end at Presidio Avenue.
-I stood there on the corner, blinking in surprise.
+I stood there on the corner, surprised.
 Had I really been walking that long?
-My stomach rumbled.
-I turned north and made my way to Ella’s.
+My stomach rumbled with hunger, so I turned north and made my way to Ella’s, an eatery popular with some of the Gatekeepers.

-I got there just before the end of their breakfast hours and made my way to the counter, where I saw a familiar figure.
+I got there just before the end of their breakfast hours and headed to the counter, where I saw a familiar figure.
 I made my way over and sat next to the enormous African-American man.
 “Hey, Derek.”

 The man turned and smiled.
 “Dyna, hey!
 I haven’t seen you in ages!”